CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-2.md

 ## Summary

-- [Part 1](https://chrlschn.dev/blog/2026/08/the-unexpected-ai-stack-csharp-dotnet-part-1/) covered a high level intro to using Aspire and CSharpRepl to enable agentic development for C# and .NET applications.
 - This exercise will set up the foundational scaffolding for a typical Vite frontend app connected to a standalone backend via OpenAPI.
+The objective is to focus on the DX and getting key pieces in place so that agents a team can  operate on top of this codebase and iterate rapidly with agents.
 - Mise is used to simplify the installation of required tooling and the runtime environment for development
 - Aspire is used to orchestrate the runtime components of the application
 - We'll also wire up CSharpRepl and give it a test run, but there's not much for it to do yet!